 For dentists looking to add implant services to their practice, understanding this workflow is the first step.
 Each phase requires specific knowledge, from patient assessment and treatment planning to surgical execution and prosthetic delivery.
 Developing competence in these areas is precisely what comprehensive hands-on training programs are designed to do, providing the practical experience needed to handle cases with skill and predictability.
 Let’s break down the core steps involved.

-Step 1: Consultation and Candidacy Assessment
+Step 1: Your Initial Consultation and Plan

 This initial meeting is about much more than just looking at a gap in a patient’s smile.
 It’s a critical diagnostic phase where you determine if a patient is a suitable candidate for implants.
 You’ll conduct a thorough evaluation of their medical history, discuss their specific goals, and assess their oral health, paying close attention to the quality and quantity of their jawbone.
 A comprehensive clinical evaluation, often including 3D imaging like a CBCT scan, is essential for creating a precise and predictable treatment plan.
 This is your opportunity to identify any potential challenges and set the stage for a successful outcome.

-Step 2: Implant Placement Surgery
+Step 2: Placing the Implant

 Once you have a solid treatment plan, the next step is the surgical placement of the implant.
 This procedure involves creating a precise space in the jawbone and placing a small, biocompatible titanium post that will act as the new tooth’s root.
 The surgery is typically performed with local anesthesia, ensuring the patient is comfortable throughout the process.
 Your surgical technique here is paramount.
 Achieving the correct position, angle, and depth is crucial for both the immediate stability of the implant and the aesthetic success of the final crown.
 This is where hands-on practice becomes invaluable for honing your skills.

-Step 3: Healing and Osseointegration
+Step 3: Healing and Integrating the Implant

 After the implant is placed, the biological magic begins.
 This healing phase is centered around a remarkable process called osseointegration, where the patient’s jawbone grows onto and fuses with the titanium implant surface.
 This creates an incredibly strong and stable foundation, integrating the implant as a permanent part of the jaw.
 This process typically takes a few months, and its success is the biological key to the long-term durability of dental implants.
 During this time, you’ll monitor the patient’s healing to ensure everything is progressing as expected before moving to the final restorative phase.